leviroth/ppx_binary/README.md

 ### Masking with `int`

-Unfortunately, OCaml's lack of typeclasses means that there are different functions corresponding to each different type in the Stdint library.
+Unfortunately, OCaml's type system requires that there are different functions corresponding to each different type in the Stdint library.
 If you want to multiply a `uint16` by 2, you will need to perform explicit conversions such as `UInt16.(n * (of_int 2))`.

 As an alternative, ppx\_binary can be told to automatically convert to and from OCaml's built-in `int` type: